Third Way in Brazil: Origin

 The Third Way in Brazil began with the foundation of the Brazilian Social Democracy Party (PSDB) in 1988.

-Founded Mário Covas and Fernando Henrique Cardoso (FHC), as an intellectual minority of the Brazilian Democratic Movement, the PSDB emerged as a party of urbanites and educated voters, supportive of democracy but concerned with political radicalism.
+Founded by Mário Covas and Fernando Henrique Cardoso (FHC), as an intellectual minority of the Brazilian Democratic Movement, the PSDB emerged as a party of urbanites and educated voters, supportive of democracy but concerned with political radicalism.

 The party stated that it "reject[s] populism and authoritarianism, as well as both fundamentalist neoliberalism and obsolete national-statism".
 Its manifesto preached "democracy as a fundamental value" and "social justice as an aim to be reached".
 In its foundation, the party attempted to unite political groups as diverse as social democrats, social liberals, Christian democrats and democratic socialists.

 The ideas of the party, though associated with the neoliberalism, were opposed to the populism of Fernando Collor de Mello in the 1989 Brazilian presidential election.
 Collor's election on a campaign of economic liberalization through privatization attempted to create greater economic equality.

 After the Impeachment of Fernando Collor, President Itamar Franco appointed Cardoso Minister of Finance, implementing the Plano Real to combat hyperinflation.
 The success of this program saw Cardoso elected president in the first round in 1994.